jg-pacheco/browsing-time-optimization/README.md

 To determine the optimal values for the factors, a follow-up two-factor CCD was conducted to fit a second-order response surface model.
-The experiment utilized axial conditions with a value of a = (^) ξ 2.
-To define practical experimental conditions, the value of "a" was chosen to be as close to ξ 2 as possible, resulting in the Preview Length and Match Score values.
+The experiment utilized axial conditions with a value of $a = \sqrt{2}$.
+To define practical experimental conditions, the value of "a" was chosen to be as close to $\sqrt{2}$ as possible, resulting in the Preview Length and Match Score values.

 Contour plots of the fitted response surface are shown in the figure below.